VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 * Maybe you want it to be difficult to see there's a message at all
 * Maybe you want it to be obvious there's a message and make it difficult to decode

-This does start to go into a conversation about [steganography (Wikipedia)](https://en.wikipedia.org/wiki/Steganography).<footnote>Not to be confused with Stenography, which is the process of writing in shorthand.
+This does start to go into a conversation about [steganography](https://en.wikipedia.org/wiki/Steganography).<footnote>Not to be confused with Stenography, which is the process of writing in shorthand.
 Most commonly today this term is used to talk about how court reporters use special keyboards.</br>Also not to be confused with Stegography, the process of writitng with the tail of a Stegosaurus.</footnote>

 {{< quote "[Wikipedia](https://en.wikipedia.org/wiki/Steganography)" >}}